django-extensions/django-extensions/docs/command_extensions.rst

   given app name in the current directory.
 This is part of the impressive jobs system.

-* *create_superuser* - Makes it easy to create a superuser for the django.contrib.auth.

 * *clear_cache* - Clear django cache, useful when testing or deploying.

 * *describe_form* - Used to display a form definition for a model.
 Copy and